Selby Abbey: Abbots of Selby

-Post monastic history
+Post-monastic history

-For a time after the dissolution, the church was unused but in 1618 it became the Parish Church of Selby.
-During the English Civil War and the Commonwealth period the building suffered with the north transept window being destroyed, and the statues on the brackets in the choir were demolished.
+For a time after the dissolution the church was unused, but in 1618 it became the parish church of Selby.
+During the English Civil War and the Commonwealth period the building suffered: the north transept window was destroyed, and the statues on the brackets in the choir were demolished.

 Like York Minster, the church rests on a base of sand and has suffered from subsidence.
-Many sections collapsed entirely during the seventeenth century, including the central tower in 1690 which destroyed the south transept.
-The Tower was rebuilt, but not the transept.
-In the eighteenth century the choir was filled with galleries, and used for services, the nave only used for secular purposes.
+Many sections collapsed entirely during the 17th century, including the central tower in 1690 which destroyed the south transept.
+The tower was rebuilt, but not the transept.
+In the 18th century the choir was filled with galleries, and used for services; the nave was used only for secular purposes.

 The church was restored by Sir George Gilbert Scott in 1871–1873 who restored much of the nave for use, and again in 1889–1890 by his son John Oldrid Scott, who restored the choir.
-The tower was restored in the first few years of the twentieth century.
+The tower was restored in the first few years of the 20th century.

 The reredos was designed by Robert Lorimer and added in 1901.